What type do you have?

 You might have seen this on a label above a specific HDMI port.
 HDMI STB is a label for an HDMI port that’s in a specific location for gaming consoles.
-It does not mean you’re console is limited to that port only – but it’s the best area for a gaming console, according to your TV manufacturer.
+It does not mean your console is limited to that port only – but it’s the best area for a gaming console, according to your TV manufacturer.

 MHL stands for Mobile High-Definition, it’s a version of HDMI designed for smartphones and other mobile devices, mainly for Androids.
 The port has specifically created to be used with MHL compatible phones.
 To use it, you will need to buy an HDMI adapter.
 Most modern Androids can connect to a TV via an HDMI adapter, so you don’t need to worry too much about this port.

 There are two types of DVI ports, DVI-D and DVI-I. Most graphics cards and monitors will have at least one of these ports, with some having multiple.
 On the surface, both DVI ports look about the same, with multiple square holes for pins.
 However, what’s next to those pins will tell you what type of DVI port you’re dealing with.